markdboyd/noclist-homework/README.md

 ### Install dependencies

-install the dependencies for the project:
+Install the dependencies for the project:

 ```shell
 npm install